-UBQ is a climate positive material because the UBQ conversion process, which takes household trash and makes it into UBQ, provides an important benefit to the environment.
-It avoids significant greenhouse gas emissions from landfilled waste.
-In fact, to Quantis’ knowledge, UBQ material is “the most climate positive thermoplastic material in the market today.”
+UBQ™ is a climate positive material because the UBQ conversion process, which takes household trash and makes it into UBQ™, preventing more carbon emissions than it produces.
+According Quantis, a leader in international impact assessments, UBQ™ material is “the most climate positive thermoplastic material in the market today”.

-Has UBQ Materials done any impact assessments or a life cycle assessments (LCA) to prove reduction of emissions from UBQ™?
-Was the assessment externally validated?
+Has UBQ Materials completed an externally validated life cycle assessment (LCA) to prove reduction of emissions from UBQ™?

-According to Quantis, the UBQ conversion process is both a complete mechanical and chemical transformation.
+Vireo Advisors, leading health and safety material certification company, the UBQ conversion process is both a complete mechanical and chemical transformation.
 It does not allow the survival of any microorganisms and completely neutralizes molecules that are related to waste degradation.
-Operating under relatively low temperatures, the process has no combustion and produces no hazardous fumes.

-All external third-party laboratory testing results demonstrate the UBQ Material is safe for people and for the environment according to the most stringent US & European hazardous waste rules, compliant under REACH, as well as Cradle-to-Cradle standards.
+All external third-party laboratory testing results demonstrate the UBQ™ material is safe for people and for the environment according to the most stringent US & European rules.

-Based on this, the UBQ material is completely safe to use and does not present any health or safety concerns.
+Based on these assessment, UBQ material is completely safe to use and does not present any health or safety concerns.

 What does UBQ Materials do to minimize the risk of harmful materials or elements in the waste stream that is converted into UBQ™?